-- Which type of nozzles are recommended for herbicide application?
-Single nozzle boom versus multiple nozzle boom - which will give uniform application?
+- Which type of nozzles are recommended for herbicide application? - Single nozzle boom versus multiple nozzle boom which will give uniform application?

 - application?

 Is swinging the boom right method?
 Why?

 What should be boom height while spraying from target?

 Which sprayer will spray with uniform pressure (manual operated or battery operated)?

 Why is it important to use clean water for spraying?

 What is sprayer calibration?
 Why is it important?

 Why and how the spray tank should be cleaned after use?

-Bit addivishe to spray on a windy day?
-What are the tick?
+Is it divisible to spray, on a windy day?
+What are the risk?

-- Why matching the spray on a windy day?
+- Why an arrow the spray on a windy day?
 What are the risks?
 Why to wear protective clothing when mixing, spraying, and disposing of herbicides?
-What items are included in protective clothing? - • - Why proper mixing of herbicide is important?
+What items are included in protective clothing?

+- Why proper mixing of herbicide is important?
 Why herbicide bottles/containers should not be used for any other purpose that holding herbicides?